falsy/react-width-clean-architecture/README.md

 ```

 To explicitly distinguish between components that receive data using `useQuery` and those that modify data using `useMutation` in the HOC structure, components receiving data are prefixed with `Res-`, while those modifying data are prefixed with `Act-`.

-> This configuration using React-Query and HOC is still experimental.

 ## Screenshot